Hamaoka Nuclear Power Plant: Restart

 In Omaezaki city, restarting or decommissioning the Hamaoka nuclear power plant became a big issue in campaigning for the 15 April 2012 mayoral election.
 Of three candidates, the sitting mayor Shigeo Ishihara was willing to grant a restart, after consultation with the city residents and taking into account the "lessons learned form the Fukushima crisis", if he were re-elected for a third term.
 Haruhisa Muramatsu, a travel agent and member of the Japanese communist party, said that the plant should be decommissioned, and the third candidate Katsuhisa Mizuno, a former city councilor, promised that the power plant would not be taken into service, if he should win the election.
 The pro-restart candidate Ishihara was re-elected.
 In 2013 mayors in the vicinity of the plant were divided in half about a possible restart.

 The first safety review by the NRA for a restart of unit 4 was sought in February 2014, and for unit 3 in June 2015.
 The review, however, was delayed by investigations into a possible geological fault under the plant.
 Chubu had launched its own surveys and reported no active fault line near the plant.

 In the following years, residents in the plant's neighbourhood increasingly supported a restart of the plant.
 In 2022 the fraction of opponents of the plant's restart was down to 32 percent, while 36 percent then supported the restart.
-The Kishida administration, which governs Japan since 2021 has expressed its devotion to bring as many nuclear reactors back to the grid as possible.
+The Kishida administration, which governed Japan between 2021 and 2024 has expressed its devotion to bring as many nuclear reactors back to the grid as possible.

 At the beginning of 2024 the NRA review of Hamaoka was ongoing, without a clearly foreseeable timeline.
 Chubu is committed to reopening the plant for energy production.

 On 17 March 2025, the dismantling of the plant's Number 2 Reactor began, in what is the first operation of its kind in Japan.

+In January 2026, the Nuclear Regulation Authority announced it had found that the plant's operator had fabricated data about earthquake risks, and suspended its safety evaluation of a potential plant restart.
+A whistleblower had reported that the operator had for many years provided fabricated data about potential seismic risks, which was confirmed by an investigation.